mamadfarhadi/embed-ui-demo-app__nextjs/README.md

 To use this project, you need to sign up for a developer account in [Developer Site](https://developer.bimobject.com/) and use the `Client ID` and `Client Secret` to create a `.env.local` file in the root directory of this project.
-The `.env` file should look like this:
+The `.env.local` file should look like this:

 ```dotenv
 VITE_CLIENT_ID=YOUR_CLIENT_ID